CookingMeister/e-commerce-backend/README.md

 ## Usage

 Basic CRUD commands are available for this backend app.
-Test GET, POST, PUT and DELETE routes for `api/products, api/tags, api categories` as well as `/:id` for each of these endpoints using Postman or Insomnia.
+Test GET, POST, PUT and DELETE routes for `api/products, api/tags, api/categories` as well as `/:id` for each of these endpoints using Postman or Insomnia.
 Status codes are also returned for each of these routes.

 ## Demo

-Links to video demos of the app can be found [here](www.) for installation and [here](https://drive.google.com/file/d/1HU6C5AWw85HD91a1MfhV_EJkFylIYdjV/view?usp=sharing) for usage.
+Links to video demos of the app can be found [here](https://drive.google.com/file/d/1y_esQCzLIP0MYfziVQNAdqI7HVvXByVg/view?usp=sharing) for installation and [here](https://drive.google.com/file/d/1HU6C5AWw85HD91a1MfhV_EJkFylIYdjV/view?usp=sharing) for usage.

 ## Credits